 - From the

-The following displays the default set of web accessible locations associated with an entry in
+The following example shows the default configuration for a set of web-accessible locations associated with an entry in the

-disk defines the size of the persistent disk size of the
+Defines the persistent disk size of the application in MB.

 The minimal recommended disk size is 256MB.
 If you see the error